 At the northern end of the harbour, a wall has been decorated with street art representing local themes – the sea, plastic pollution, and mining heritage, courtesy of a local charity Young Cumbria.
 I really like it…

 The route passes a big Tesco store and follows a little lane west of Bransty Road, past the railway station.
 The lane becomes a track which leads past a house snuggled under what looks like a very loose and dangerous cliff.
-It’s a quaint little cottage, but I don’t fancy paying the insurance premium on it!
+It’s a quaint little cottage, but I wouldn’t fancy paying the insurance premium on it.

-After the soon-to-be-rubble house, the track becomes a path leading along the coast just landward of the railway line.
-The beach the other side of the railway is rocky and bouldery, so I’m quite happy remaining on this side – not that there’s much I could do about it short of risking a £1000 fine from Network Rail.
-I look back towards Whitehaven, nestled in its cove under a sun hanging low in the sky, and decide I like the town a lot.
+Around the corner, the track becomes a path leading along the coast just landward of the railway line.
+The beach on the other side of the railway is rocky and bouldery, so I’m quite happy remaining on this side – not that there’s much I could do about it short of risking a £1000 fine from Network Rail for trespass.
+I look back towards Whitehaven, nestled in its cove under a sun hanging low in the sky, and decide I like the town quite a lot.

 I attempt a selfie by balancing my camera on the railway wall.
 Mostly the picture is of the wall.